 Let’s talk about examples of each.

 Safe and liquid is pretty easy; you see above it is more expensive (it has poor returns).
 Examples include your bank account, savings account, high yield savings account, and the like.
 Here, you can have access to your money at any time, and it is frequently insured by the government (safe).
 It will not loose principle.
 The downside of good and fast: it is expensive!
 That is, you get poor future expected returns because of the liquidity and safety.

 What is Safe and Profitable?
 Well, above in our figure, it “will take time to deliver.”
 This means, in investing terms, it is illiquid.
 You don’t have access to the money, hence the liquidity premium.
 Examples are provided in detail below.

 This is the true holy grail of investing.
 What has good returns and is liquid: equities!

 Wait!
 But at what cost?
 Above, you see it is “not the best quality.”
 In investing equivalents, that means there must be risk.
 Yes, we know the equity premium is all about volatility risk.
 Volatility, or risk of your assets being worth less than what you paid for them (in the short term), is the price of entry to get the returns associated with equities.

 What I want you to consider: if you are going for liquidity and returns (via the stock market), you ARE giving something else up.
 Safety.
 You must not sell low!

 Are stocks really liquid?
 Well, yes, you can sell them anytime the market is open.
 But do you want to sell them anytime the market is open?

 That is, if the market has tanked and your stocks are down, are they really liquid?
 Well, yes, you could sell them and lock in a loss.
-This is the cardinal sin of investing; selling equities when they are down.
 So, during a down market, stocks aren’t really liquid at all!